yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 > For example, an array called `$example_array` containing the strings `'first'`, `'second'`, and `'third'` is declared as follows:

-:notebook: The code mixed array code example has an errant space and should be formatted as:
+:notebook: The mixed array code example has an errant space and should be formatted as:

 ```puppet
 $example_boolean = false